AKEHMashuk/Azure-VM/README.md

 </p>

 <h1> Deployment of Virtual Machine in Azure </h1>
-This tutorial outlines the prerequisites and installation of Virtual machine and Resource group .<br />
+This tutorial outlines the prerequisites and installation of Virtual machine with Resource group .<br />